solana-foundation/developer-content/docs/core/accounts.md

 key-value pair, where the address serves as the key to locate the corresponding on-chain data of the account.

-## AccountInfo
+### AccountInfo

-Every account on Solana has the following structure known as the [AccountInfo](https://github.com/solana-labs/solana/blob/master/sdk/program/src/account_info.rs#L19).
+Accounts have a max size of 10MB (10 Mega Bytes) and the data stored on every account on Solana has the following structure known as the [AccountInfo](https://github.com/solana-labs/solana/blob/master/sdk/program/src/account_info.rs#L19).

 ![AccountInfo](/assets/docs/core/accounts/accountinfo.svg)